 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-International coal trade grows by 66 percent in the Reference case, from 21.2 quadrillion Btu in 2009 to 35.2 quadrillion Btu in 2035.
-The share of total world coal consumption accounted for by internationally traded coal holds steady at about 17 percent for most of the projection, up from 15 percent in 2009.
-The stable share of coal traded primarily reflects the ability of the world's largest coal consumers, China and India, to meet substantial portions of their future coal demand with domestic production.
+International coal trade grows by 65 percent in the Reference case, from 24.0 quadrillion Btu in 2010 to 39.6 quadrillion Btu in 2040.
+The share of total world coal consumption accounted for by internationally traded coal remains near the 2010 level of 16 percent, increasing slightly to 17 percent in 2020 and 18 percent in 2040.
+The relatively stable share primarily reflects the ability of the world's largest coal consumers—China, the United States, and India—to satisfy most of their future coal demand with domestic production.

 World coal consumption

 OECD coal consumption